johnson-darko/shswassce/client/src/lib/eligibility/group1-logic-explanation.md

 # Group A Eligibility Logic for KNUST Programs
+yellow highlight in pdf
+// To add a new program to Group 1:
+  // 1.
+Confirm the program's requirements match the Group 1 pattern (core subjects: English, Mathematics, Integrated Science; electives:or any 3 from the allowed groups or technical list).
+  // 2.
+Add the program name and its eligible groups/message to the group1Map below, using UPPERCASE for the key.
+  // 3.
+Reference the program name in the main eligibility logic so it uses checkGroup1Eligibility.
+  // 4.
+No need to duplicate logic—just update group1Map and ensure the main file routes the program to this function.
+   // 5.
+Add it to the program and requirements, append to it

 This document explains which programs and requirements can be grouped under the shared Group A eligibility logic, as implemented in `checkGroup1Eligibility` in `eligibility-knust.ts`.